adrian154/MCWebSocketPlugin/README.md

 ## Client to Server Messages

-All client to server messages require authentication besides `auth`.
-Failures will result in a message like this being sent:
+Certain messages require authorization.
+Failures will result in a message like this:

 ```
 {